inko-lang/website/source/faq.html.md

 ### Why not use OS threads, instead of green threads?

-While the overhead of starting OS threads is not that big, it is still quite a bit bigger than simply allocating a lightweight structure and storing this somewhere.
+While the overhead of starting OS threads is not that big, it's still quite a bit bigger than allocating a lightweight structure and storing this somewhere.
 OS threads also typically allocate a certain stack size from the start.

 Green threads give us greater control, and use fewer resources.
 This allows one to spawn a large number of green threads (known as "processes" in Inko), without using a lot of memory.

 The use of green threads does require a custom scheduler, which adds extra complexity.
-We feel that this trade-off was worth it, because it ultimately makes it much easier and less scary to run many concurrent processes.
+We feel that this trade-off was worth it, because it ultimately makes it much easier and less scary to run lots of concurrent processes.

 ### Does the virtual machine support finalisation?

-Yes, but this is not exposed to the language.
-The virtual machine uses an internal finalisation mechanism to clean up various resources that belong to garbage collector objects.

-Exposing finalisation can lead to a great deal of problems, and makes both the language and virtual machine much more complex.
-To solve this problem, the author decided to simply not expose a finalisation mechanism.

-### Does this mean my program will leak resources, such as sockets, if I don't close them?

-No. When a process terminates, its memory is cleaned up, even in the event of a panic.
-This means that by the time a program terminates, all resources will be cleaned up.

-Keep in mind that this clean up will not happen the moment an object is garbage collected, instead it will happen at some future point in time.
-This means it's best to explicitly dispose of external resources the moment you no longer need them.

-### Is finalisation deterministic?

-No. Once an object is garbage collected, it may be finalised at any given point in time.
-The only guarantee is that _if_ an object is garbage collected, if will be finalised before the program terminates, unless a bug or panic prevents this from happening.
+No.

 ### Does the virtual machine guarantee resources are cleaned up upon termination?

-Aside from any bugs preventing this from happening, yes.
-Inko makes use of Rust's drop semantics to ensure that when a program terminates all of its resources (memory, sockets, etc) are cleaned up before shutting down.
+No. While the VM tries its best to release all resources, we don't guarantee this always happens; unless you explicitly release them in your code.

 ### How many processes can run concurrently and in parallel?

 The virtual machine has two thread pools: one for executing regular processes, and one for processes that may perform blocking operations, such as reading from a file.
-These pools are known as the primary and blocking pool respectively.

-By default, both pools use a number of threads equal to the number of _logical_ CPU cores.
-This means that a CPU with 8 logical cores can run 16 processes
-concurrently: 8 on the primary pool, and 8 on blocking pool.

 Note that we say _concurrently_ opposed to _in parallel_.
 This is because it's up to the CPU to decide how many of these threads are running in parallel.